-Aspect B6: Product Responsibility General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
+General Disclosures and KPIs Description Section/Declaration Aspect B6: Product Responsibility General Disclosure Information on: 6.2 PRODUCT RESPONSIBILITY a) the policies; and RESI ONSIBILIT I b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to health and safety, advertising, labelling and privacy matters relating to products and services provided and methods of redress.
 KPI B6.1 Percentage of total products sold or shipped subject to recalls for safety and health reasons.
+Due to our business nature, we do not sell or ship products in our ordinary course of business.
 KPI B6.2 Number of products and service related complaints received and how they are dealt with.
-KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
-KPI B6.4 Description of quality assurance process and recall procedures.
+6.2 PRODUCT RESPONSIBILITY KPI B6.3 Description of practices relating to observing and protecting intellectual property rights.
+6.2 PRODUCT RESPONSIBILITY KPI B6.4 Description of quality assurance process and recall procedures.
+Due to our business nature, we do not have products subject to quality assurance process and recall procedures in our ordinary course of business.
 KPI B6.5 Description of consumer data protection and privacy policies, and how they are implemented and monitored.
+6.2 PRODUCT RESPONSIBILITY

-Aspect B7: Anti-corruption General Disclosure Information on: (a) the policies; and (b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
+Subject Areas, Aspects, General Disclosures and KPIs Description Section/Declaration Aspect B7: Anti- corruption General Disclosure Information on: 6.3 ANTI-CORRUPTION a) the policies; and b) compliance with relevant laws and regulations that have a significant impact on the issuer relating to bribery, extortion, fraud and money laundering.
 KPI B7.1 Number of concluded legal cases regarding corrupt practices brought against the issuer or its employees during the reporting period and the outcomes of the cases.
-KPI B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
-KPI B7.3 Description of anti-corruption training provided to directors and staff.
+6.3 ANTI-CORRUPTION KPI B7.2 Description of preventive measures and whistle-blowing procedures, and how they are implemented and monitored.
+6.3 ANTI-CORRUPTION KPI B7.3 Description of anti-corruption training provided to directors and staff.
+6.3 ANTI-CORRUPTION Aspect B8: Community Investment General Disclosure Policies on community engagement to understand the needs of the communities where the issuer operates and to ensure its activities take into consideration the communities' interests.
+7. COMMUNITY INVESTMENT KPI B8.1 Focus areas of contribution.
+7. COMMUNITY INVESTMENT KPI B8.2 Resources contributed to the focus areas.
+7. COMMUNITY INVESTMENT